Implementing Uptime Monitoring for my Static Sites

-CloudRadar does a beautiful job of explaining what uptime monitoring is in this blog post.
-The gist is this (straight from that link):
+CloudRadar did a beautiful job of explaining what uptime monitoring is in a blog post that, unfortunately, is no longer available.
+The gist from them is this:

 Uptime Monitoring checks the availability and the response time of your website and publicly accessible infrastructure.
 An effective monitoring solution will alert you of a problem as soon as it occurs - wherever you are.

 So, I needed to find a service that would ping my website (over HTTPS) regularly (preferrably once a minute), and then text me, send my phone a notification, or some other alternative when it goes down for a couple of consecutive checks.
 It’d be awesome if it also notified me when my website came back up.
-I started by just googling for some uptime monitoring services.
+I started by just googling for some SAAS uptime monitoring services.
 I got some pretty common ones like:

 I could keep listing off these services—there’s a lot of them.
 I compared several of them based on pricing (I try very hard to make my entire website free except for my domain), uptime check frequency (how often they ping my monitoring checks, commonly ranging from once a minute to once every five minutes), amount of uptime checks (I’d like to have at least ten checks, preferrably more), and integration options (SMS notifications, push notifications to mobile devices, etc).

 I ended up selecting two to trial: BetterUptime and Freshping (that’s by a company called Freshworks).